Medela Pump In Style with Max Flow Review

 Ease of Use

 The Medela's comprehensive package of extras and accessories, including a stylish bag, pump parts, four bottles, and an insulated bag with an ice pack, enhances its overall value for users.
 The interface is easy to use and doesn't require extensive manual reading to decipher.
-However, we find the quick start guide that comes with the pump is almost too simple, and we wish it had more details about the product to provide users with a deeper understanding of its features and functionalities.
-Without a screen, it doesn't track information.
-Users will need to be aware, manage, and monitor these aspects themselves, as you can easily lose track of your suction level or how long you've been pumping.
+However, the quick start guide is almost too simple, and we wish it had more details to give users a deeper understanding of its features and functionalities.
+It lacks a screen, so it doesn't track information, and you have to manage and monitor everything so you don't forget your suction level or time pumping.

 Portability

-The Medela Pump in Style with Max Flow offers two power options: plugging it into the wall or using the battery pack, which uses 8 AA batteries.
-Unfortunately, the battery pack feels a bit on the cheap side.
+The Pump in Style offers two power options: plugging it into the wall or using the battery pack, which uses 8 AA batteries.
+Unfortunately, the battery pack feels cheaper.
 Interestingly, some users noticed that the suction power took a nosedive when they used the battery pack.
-So, many moms, including us, use it plugged into the wall, as that seems to offer the best performance.
+So, many moms, including us, use it plugged into the wall, as it offers the best performance.

-Size-wise, this pump is in the middle of the pack, and it weighs 1.5 lbs.
-We think you'll have no problem transporting it around, but it isn't the lightest thing going.
+Size-wise, this pump is in the middle of the pack, weighing 1.5 lbs.
+We think you'll have no problem transporting it around, but it isn't the lightest.

-Compared to others, this pump is loud.
+This pump is loud.
 At the highest setting, we recorded 59 dB, and it makes a distinctive thumping noise with a touch of rattle, but it's not ear-piercing.
 You'll notice it, but it's not obnoxious.
-However, is a quiet pump is important to you, this might not be the right fit.
+However, if a quiet pump is important to you, this isn't the best choice.

 Hygiene

 The Pump in Style has a closed system.
 That means you won't have to worry about condensation building up in the tubing or any breast milk sneaking back into the motor.
-And, when it comes to cleaning, a bottle brush did just fine for us.
-This pump includes five parts to wash for pumping and six if you're counting the bottle lid.
-Also, all of the parts are dishwasher-safe except for the tubing.
+When it comes to cleaning, a bottle brush will do.
+This pump includes five parts to wash for pumping, six if you count the bottle lid.
+All of the parts are dishwasher-safe except for the tubing.

 Should You Buy the Medela Pump In Style with Max Flow?